mifa1234/Wolfenstein_on_fpga/README.md

 ## Legal Notice

-This repository **does not include** copyrighted game assets (textures, maps, sounds).
-You must provide assets from a legally obtained copy of *Wolfenstein 3D* shareware version (v1.4).
+This repository **does not include** copyrighted game assets.
+You must extract assets from a legally obtained copy of *Wolfenstein 3D* shareware version (v1.4), convert them to C arrays, and embed them into the source before compilation.

 ## License

 - Hardware description (Vivado project): MIT License
-- Software (ported game logic): Derived from GPL-licensed Wolf4SDL — see LICENSE file
+- Software (adapted Wolf4SDL): Derived from GPL-licensed code — see LICENSE file
 ```